 Clear, direct and guaranteed, Perfect Exposure looks at the way professionals work, and lays out the decisions and sequences with absolute clarity, while incorporating the latest, powerful post-processing techniques.
 Choosing the exposure for a photograph is both alarmingly simple, and infinitely complex.
-Simple, because there is ultimately only one dosage of light, controlled as it always has bee
+Simple, because there is ultimately only one dosage of light, controlled as it always

 This second edition of acclaimed bestseller Perfect Exposure looks at the way professionals address the fundamentals of photography, laying out the decision-making process with the absolute clarity Michael Freeman is famed for.
 While addressing a subject as old as photography, exposure, this book is fully updated to cover the influence of all the latest technology.